-The EPA defines an illicit discharge as any discharge to the municipal separate storm sewer system (MS4) that is not composed entirely of stormwater, except for discharges allowed under a NPDES permit or waters used for firefighting operations.
-Since the City of Avondale Estates holds a MS4 permit, we’re required to have an illicit discharge detection and elimination program.
+The EPA defines an illicit discharge as any discharge to the municipal separate storm sewer system (MS4) that is not composed entirely of stormwater, except for discharges allowed under an NPDES permit or waters used for firefighting operations.
+Since the City of Avondale Estates holds an MS4 permit, we’re required to have an illicit discharge detection and elimination program.

 What is an Illicit Discharge?

-Examples include dumping of motor fluids, household hazardous wastes, grass clippings, leaf litter, industrial waste, restaurant wastes, or any other non-stormwater waste.
+Examples include the dumping of motor fluids, household hazardous wastes, grass clippings, leaf litter, industrial waste, restaurant waste, or any other non-stormwater waste.
 An illicit connection is the discharge of pollutants or non-stormwater material into a stormwater system via a pipe or other direct connection.